 Bupropion is an antidepressant and a smoking cessation aid.
-The drug has been tested in many other conditions, including ADHD, obesity, and seasonal effective disorder.
+The drug has been tested in many other conditions, including ADHD, obesity, and seasonal affective disorder.

 It has multiple pharmacological mechanisms and it’s still not entirely clear how bupropion works.